If you work in community services, you’ve already decided to make a positive impact on the world, but how can you positively influence your career?

 - Develop Your Soft Skills

 The qualifications you earned are the hard skills that got you into a community services role (established your career).
 It’s easy to recruit when looking at hard skills, but a person’s soft skills are what sets an exceptional candidate apart.
-There are many soft skills that are important in community services, such as emotional intelligence, leadership, assertive communication, negotiation and persuasion skills.
+There are many soft skills that are important in community services, such as emotional intelligence, leadership, and persuasion skills.

 - Change Sectors to Broaden Your Experience